delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 # C++ Avro Publisher for Azure Event Hubs

-This customer-ready sample generates simulated stock-ticker events, serializes each event as an Apache Avro Object Container File, and publishes it to Azure Event Hubs using passwordless Microsoft Entra authentication.
+This is a C++ **Event Hubs Avro publisher** sample that generates simulated stock-ticker events, serializes each event as an Apache Avro Object Container File, and publishes it to Azure Event Hubs using passwordless Microsoft Entra authentication.
+This is a sample and should be evaluated before using in production.

 The sample intentionally keeps the implementation in one source file:
 [`eventhub_avro_publisher.cpp`](eventhub_avro_publisher.cpp).